livialima/linuxupskillchallenge/txt-for-commandline-subreddit.md

-TITLE: Free Linux commandline "upskill" course starting shortly...
+TITLE: Free Linux commandline "upskill" course starting

 This free month-long course is re-starting again on the first Monday of next month.